0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 ### Dinner at Trattoria da Romano

+You may think that such a small island wouldn't have a lot of food options, but there are actually several restaurants here that have been recognized by the Michelin guide, among others.

+The place we chose for dinner, Trattoria da Romano, has been visited by several celebrities according to its website.
+Obviously, those celebs knew what they were doing, because the food here was *mouthwatering*.

 We shared the *Risotto da Romano*, which blew both our minds.
 I have never tasted a flavour more suited to risotto!

 I was afraid Kevin would find it fishy, but he loved it too.
-Sadly, it was also super expensive, at €20 per person.
+Sadly, it was also super expensive, at €20 per person!
 And we weren't even completely full after licking our plates clean, so we ordered a fried seafood platter to share.

 Again, although delicious, the portions were small.

 The polenta here was made with white cornmeal rather than the yellow cornmeal at [Osteria al Duomo](#lunch-at-osteria-al-duomo).
-Both of them tasted pretty similar tbh.
-How is white cornmeal even made?!
+Both of them tasted pretty similar.
+However, it pairs with the other fried veggies and seafood a lot better than it pairs with [cuttlefish](#lunch-at-osteria-al-duomo).

 This place also has the softest bread we encountered yet in Italy, another bonus.
+So overall thoughts: yes, it's very expensive, no doubt to price-gouge tourists, but I have yet to find another place that serves such flavourful risotto, so I would recommend a visit!
+Will totally change your expectations of what risotto can be.

 ## Friday